Riemannian Langevin Algorithm for Solving Semidefinite Programs: Introduction

-Our main contributions can be summarized as follows. \begin{itemize} \item We propose and analyze a new Riemannian Langevin algorithm on products of spheres manifolds.
-In particular, we establish a de Bruijn identity for the algorithm, and provide a bound on a non-trivial discretization error term introduced by the manifold setting. \item Under a logarithmic Sobolev inequality (LSI) with constant $\alpha > 0$ and for all $\epsilon > 0$, we show that in $\Omega\left( \frac{\beta nd}{\alpha^2 \, \epsilon} \log \frac{1}{\epsilon} \right)$ iterations (recall $\dim M = nd$), the Langevin algorithm is within $\epsilon$-Kullback--Leibler divergence to the Gibbs distribution $\nu$.
-We note this matches the best known complexity in the Euclidean case \citep{vempala2019rapid}. \item We show the Gibbs distribution $\nu$ finds an $\epsilon$-global minimum with probability $1-\delta$ whenever $\beta \geq \Omega\left(\frac{nd}{\epsilon} \log \frac{n}{\epsilon \delta} \right)$.
-We note this matches the best bound in the Euclidean case up to log factors. \item We develop a novel escape time based technique to establish Poincar\'{e} and logarithmic Sobolev inequalities.
-In particular, we show that for potential functions with no spurious local minima, the Gibbs distribution satisfies a Poincar\'{e} inequality with dimension and temperature independent constant, and a logarithmic Sobolev inequality with constant $\alpha^{-1} = O(n \beta)$.
+In this paper, our main focus is global non-convex optimization with Langevin algorithm on manifolds.
+Our main contributions can be summarized as follows. \begin{enumerate}[noitemsep] \item \textbf{Algorithm:} We propose a practical Riemannian Langevin algorithm on the manifold of products of spheres.
+The algorithm is first order and relies on sampling an exact Brownian motion increment on a sphere, which is shown to be achievable only recently~\cite{jenkins2017exact,mijatovic2018note}. \item \textbf{Sampling rate:} Under a logarithmic Sobolev inequality (LSI) with constant $\alpha > 0$ and for all $\epsilon > 0$, we show that in $\Omega\left( \frac{\beta nd}{\alpha^2 \, \epsilon} \log \frac{1}{\epsilon} \right)$ iterations (recall $\dim M = nd$), the proposed Langevin algorithm is within $\epsilon$-Kullback--Leibler divergence to the Gibbs distribution $\nu$.
+We note this matches the best known complexity in the Euclidean case \citep{vempala2019rapid}. \item \textbf{Optimization error:} We show that the Gibbs distribution $\nu$ finds an $\epsilon$-global minimum with probability $1-\delta$ whenever $\beta \geq \Omega\left(\frac{nd}{\epsilon} \log \frac{n}{\epsilon \delta} \right)$.
+We note this matches the best bound in the Euclidean case up to log factors~\cite{raginsky2017nonconvex,erdogdu2018global}. \item \textbf{LSI under unique minimum:} We develop a novel escape time based technique to show that for a non-convex objective function $F$ with a unique global minimum ($F$ may still have saddles), the Gibbs distribution $\frac{1}{\mathcal{Z}} e^{-\beta F(x)}$ with a sufficiently large $\beta > 0$ satisfies a Poincar\'{e} inequality with dimension and temperature independent constant, and a LSI with constant $\alpha^{-1} = O(n \beta)$.
 This significantly improves many existing bounds with exponential dependence on $nd$ and $\beta$.
-This result also generalizes the Bakry--\'{E}mery condition that requires strong convexity of the potential function, which is not possible on compact manifolds. \item As an application, we study the Burer--Monteiro relaxation of a semidefinite program (SDP) \citep{burer2003nonlinear} using the Langevin algorithm.
-More precisely, for all $\epsilon>0$, we show the Langevin algorithm finds an $\epsilon$-optimal solution of the SDP in $\wt{\Omega}\left( n^8 \, \epsilon^{-3} \right)$ iterations, where $\wt{\Omega}(\cdot)$ ignores log factors.
-When translating to a multiplicative error tolerance $O(\wt{\epsilon}) = O(n^2 \epsilon)$, this translates to $\wt{\Omega}( n^2 \wt{\epsilon}^{-3} )$.
-When the cost matrix is sufficiently dense, this result improves the previous best known complexity for first order methods of $\wt{\Omega}\left( m \, \wt{\epsilon}^{-3.5} \right)$ by \citet{lee2019widetilde}, where $m$ is the number of non-zero entries in the cost matrix. \end{itemize}
+Using this result, for all $\epsilon>0$, we show that the Langevin algorithm finds an $\epsilon$-optimal solution of the problem \eqref{eq:opt_problem} in $\wt{\Omega}\left( \epsilon^{-2.5} \right)$ iterations, where $\wt{\Omega}(\cdot)$ ignores log factors. \item \textbf{LSI for the Burer--Monteiro problem:} As an application, we study the Burer--Monteiro relaxation of the Max-Cut SDP~\citep{burer2003nonlinear} using the Langevin algorithm.
+We show that the LSI constant for the Burer--Monteiro problem is of order $O(n \beta^2)$ whenever all first order critical points are either saddle or global minima.
+This result implies that the Langevin algorithm finds an $\epsilon$-optimal global minimum of the Burer--Monteiro problem in $\wt{\Omega}\left( \epsilon^{-4.5} \right)$ iterations.
+Compared to the previous case, the rate is worse due to the nonuniqueness of global minima. \end{enumerate}